jarney/gyoji/README.md

   although there is probably very little utility in doing that, it might be cool to try.

+# Plans/Projects

+The structure of the project is such that independent projects can be worked on and completed independently.
+This allows collaboration on the project in a way that brings us closer to the goals.
+Each of the projects below are things that contribute to the long-term success of the project, so if you're interested in working on one of them, please raise an issue and help out.

+## Syntax Testing and verification

+### Purpose:
+The purpose of this project is to build a test-suite for the parser and syntax tree so that we have good confidence that the data in the parse tree accurately represents the source-code.

+### Resources: frontend/
+The goals of this project are to ensure that each possible production of the syntax is exercised.
+The result should be an executable and set of test cases such that after running the executable against the test cases, a report of all of the productions that were used in the test-cases is written.
+Success is a verification that every possible production in the syntax BNF is hit at least once.

+## Doxygen

+### Purpose
+The purpose of this project is to set a good baseline of Doxygen hygene in the project in order to encourage collaboration.
+The Doxygen should be built using the same CMake and tests/CI should depend on it so we ensure that we keep the level of document coverage high.
+This is important to allow good collaboration on the project.

+## Website

+### Purpose
+The purpose of this project is to communicate about the project and its goals.
+Specifically:
+* High-quality compiler using C-like syntax.
+* Like a half-way point between C and C++.
+Sort-of like C++ before people got carried away with it.
+* Borrow-checker of similar quality to Rust.
+* Not syntax-compatible with C, but should be very familiar to C and C++ developers.

+## Type System

+### Purpose:
+The purpose of this project is to produce a type system that is capable of expressing the important aspects of types, specifically composite types.
+It should be able to answer several questions about the code.
+* What is the tree of types all the way down to primitive types (e.g. classes contain classes contain integers).
+* What types can be converted to one another (i.e. pointers and inheritances).
+* What visibility restrictions are placed on types and what rules can/should we impose on them.
+  Note that this does not imply actually enforcing those rules since the type system should only be a representation of the type data, but should not actually be concerned with implementing visibility rules.
+* What methods/constructors/destructors are associated with the types so that code-generation can use this to insert them at scope end, for example.
+  Again, this should not perform that work, but should provide data to the code generation layer so that it knows what to do.

+## Lowering and intermediate representations.

+### Dependencies: Type System

+### Purpose:
+The purpose of this project is to build an intermediate representation of the source file that is suitable for code-generation and borrow checking.
+This representation should 'lower' the code from the syntax level to the semantic level by, for example, eliminating 'while', 'for', 'if' and using exclusively 'branch' and 'goto'.
+All syntax at this level should be de-sugared so that it is close to an 'abstract' machine representation suitable for code generation.

+### Resources:
+This intermediate representation should already have the type system data available and should be "lowered" to the point that the only operations are on primitive types.

+## Borrow Checker

+### Dependencies: Type System, Intermediate Representation

+### Purpose
+The purpose of this project is to provide a Rust-like borrow-checker using the base logic outlined in the Polonius project.
+The algorithm is sound, and can be implemented on this IR to provide safety guarantees in a manner similar to rust.

+## Code Generation : Primary

+### Dependencies: Type System, Intermediate Representation

+### Purpose:
+The purpose of this project is to generate code using the LLVM library so that we can support x86, arm, wasm, and a variety of other hardware architectures.

+## Code Generation : JS
+### Purpose:
+The purpose of this project is to provide a compiled output in JavaScript so that we can build a website that runs the code.

+## Bootstrapping

+### Purpose
+The purpose of this project is to build a minimal version of the compiler using the language itself.
+Of course, this assumes that there is enough of the language working that we can express all of the complicated things it takes to build the language, so this is a pretty late-stage project.

 # Features

 Changes from C syntax:
 * Types can be qualified with namespaces